WilliamLievesley/Professional-Statement/README.md

 I have gained confidence working with SIEM tools, though I continuously strive to improve my proficiency.
 One of the challenges I faced early in my journey was understanding TCP commands in the command line, but through persistent research and practice, I overcame this hurdle.
 Learning from such experiences has strengthened my ability to adapt, troubleshoot, and solve technical problems.

-One of my proudest achievements so far is earning the Google Cybersecurity Certification, marking a significant milestone in my professional growth.
+One of my proudest achievements so far is earning the Security+, marking a significant milestone in my professional growth.
 I am committed to further developing my skills, obtaining more certifications, and gaining real-world experience to excel in cybersecurity.

 As I continue on this journey, I am eager to learn, collaborate, and contribute to a strong security culture.
 I welcome opportunities to connect with like-minded professionals and build a future in cybersecurity.